mguiagous/oci-blog-fast-tracking-apcertif/README.md

 How to find your VM image: https://docs.oracle.com/en-us/iaas/images/

-First determine the OCID of the compute image that will be used to create Compute Instances - You can also use the image of one of previous VMs created manually from the OCI console or search for an Oracle supported Image OCID based on the region identifier using OCI CLI.
+First, determine the OCID of the compute image that will be used to create Compute Instances - You can also use the image of one of the previous VMs created manually from the OCI console or search for an Oracle-supported Image OCID based on the region identifier using OCI CLI.

-Replace by the determined linux image (the lab recommend to use the amper images).
+Replace by the determined Linux image (the lab recommends to use the amper images).
 When creating a compute Instance in a different region you will have to change the value of the OCID to match the image of the target region.

 ```
 amper_image_id = "REPLACE_REGIONAL_IMAGE_OCID_HERE"
 ```

 ### 3. Display Name Prefix
-All resource display names start with the Region abreviation ("PHX" for Phoenix or "IAD" for Ashburn) followed by "AP-LABX-Y".
-AP stand for `Architecture Professional`, X represent the `lab number` (01 for Lab 1) and Y represent the `lab sequence` (1 for 1st attempt, 2 for second attempt).
+All resource display names start with the Region abbreviation ("PHX" for Phoenix or "IAD" for Ashburn) followed by "AP-LABX-Y".
+AP stands for `Architecture Professional`, X represents the `lab number` (01 for Lab 1) and Y represents the `lab sequence` (1 for 1st attempt, 2 for the second attempt).

 The first network security group created for Lab 1 in Phoenix will have the following display name: *PHX-AP-LAB01-1-NSG-01*.
- The index 1 in LAB01-1 represents the number of trial (1st trial) and the 01 after NSG indicates the first Network Security Group.
+ The index 1 in LAB01-1 represents the number of trials (1st trial) and the 01 after NSG indicates the first Network Security Group.
  The second Network Security Group of the third trial will have the following display name: *PHX-AP-LAB01-3-NSG-02*.
 ```
 display_name_prefix = "AP-LAB01-1"